A long journey: The story of Ishmael Beah

 A few months later at the age of 13, he was forcibly recruited into the armed forces.

 “Being a child in war is difficult.
 You learn to function in madness very quickly.
 You have to adapt to your situation in order to survive, and often you are exposed to extreme levels of violence you have never even heard of,” explains Ishmael, who, years later, wrote his memories in a book entitled A Long Way Gone: Memoirs of a Boy Soldier.

 The long months of wandering in the endless tropical forest, the blood on his hands, the cruelty of the manipulation and the emptiness of the sudden loss of friends – Ishmael’s story contains everything that should never happen to a child.

 “There was a lot of hardship.
 We had lots of arms and ammunition, but no food and no medicine.
 Yet, lots of drugs.
 When you have lost your family and everything, you quickly learn to belong to this group – but to belong to this new group requires violence.
 Violence becomes the way of showing loyalty.”

-For Ishmael, the deadly spiral of violence broke when a group of people came to his regiment and asked for the immediate demobilization of all child soldiers.
+For Ishmael, the deadly spiral of violence broke when a group of people came to his regiment and asked for the immediate demobilization of all children recruited by armed forces.